Brandon Mroz: Junior career

 Mroz was assigned to the 2006 Triglav Trophy.
-Competing on the junior level for the first time in his career, Mroz won both the short and free programs to win the gold medal overall, winning the title by 25.84 points ahead of silver medalist Jamie Forsythe.
+Competing on the junior level for the first time in his career, Mroz won both the short and free programs to win the gold medal.

 In the 2006–07 season, Mroz moved up to the Junior level on the national level, and he debuted on the ISU Junior Grand Prix circuit.
-At his first Junior Grand Prix event, the event in Mexico City, Mexico, Mroz placed 11th in the short program and then won the free skate to take the silver medal overall, placing 7.53 points behind champion Kevin Reynolds and 0.16 points head of bronze medalist Daisuke Murakami.
-At Mroz's second event, the Junior Grand Prix event in Taipei City, Taiwan, Mroz won the short program and placed second in the free skate to win the gold medal overall, placing 7.73 points ahead of silver medalist Reynolds.
+At his first Junior Grand Prix event, the event in Mexico City, Mexico, Mroz placed 11th in the short program and then won the free skate to take the silver medal overall.
+At Mroz's second event, the Junior Grand Prix event in Taipei City, Taiwan, Mroz won the short program and placed second in the free skate to win the gold medal overall.

-These two medals qualified Mroz for the Junior Grand Prix Final, to which he was the fourth-ranked qualifier overall.
+These two medals qualified Mroz for the Junior Grand Prix Final.
 By qualifying for the event, Mroz also earned a bye to the national championships and so did not need to compete at qualifying events.
 At the JGP Final, Mroz placed 5th in the short program and 2nd in the free skate.
-He won the silver medal overall, placing 20.07 points behind champion Stephen Carriere and 6.76 ahead of bronze medalist Reynolds.
+He won the silver medal overall.

 Mroz then competed at the 2007 U.S. Championships.
 Mroz placed second in the short program and third in the free skate.
-He won the silver medal overall, placing 9.23 points behind champion Eliot Halverson and 0.62 points ahead of bronze medalist Austin Kanallakan This was the second consecutive year in which Halverson and Mroz had won gold and silver at the national championships.
+He won the silver medal overall.